Everyone will fancy chicken tonight with this fool proof how to guide that will give you a perfect roast chicken every time.

 Sit your chicken breast side up.
 Get a long piece of kitchen string and run it underneath the chicken about midway along the breast.
 Run each end along the breast to the end of the wings, then back around the outside of them.

 Run the string from the outside of the wings along to the end of each drumstick then tie in a knot to secure it.
 You should have the wings and legs held neatly into the side of the chicken.

-Roast the chicken at 200◦C/gas mark 6 for 40 minutes per kg, plus an extra 20 minutes.
-You can cover the breast end with foil like Richard to keep it extra moist.
-Just take the foil off to brown it nicely at the end.
+Roast the chicken at 200C/gas mark 6 for 40 minutes per kg, plus an extra 20 minutes.
+You can cover the breast end with foil to keep it extra moist.
+Just take the foil off to ensure it browns nicely at the end.